ChiefMonk/CMPG-323-Project-2-37016776/README.md

 <a name="tech"></a>
 ## 2. Technology Stack
+Representational State Transfer (REST) is a model and architectural style for web services over HTTP.
+When this model is used for API design, IoT devices can be managed using the Cloud.
+Therefore, the IoT Device Management System should be implemented as a set of RESTful APIs.
 The overview document explains the overall project structure for the semester, and the general branching strategy for each project repository and also serves as a general guide to everything about this semester's projects for CMPG 323.

 <a name="struc"></a>